Dubai: Geography

-Dubai lies directly within the Arabian Desert.
-However, the topography of Dubai is significantly different from that of the southern portion of the UAE in that much of Dubai's landscape is highlighted by sandy desert patterns, while gravel deserts dominate much of the southern region of the country.
-The sand consists mostly of crushed shell and coral and is fine, clean and white.
+Dubai lies directly in the Arabian Desert, but its topography is significantly different from that of the southern portion of the UAE, with much of Dubai's landscape highlighted by sandy desert patterns, while gravel deserts dominate much of the country's south.
+The sand consists mostly of crushed shells and coral and is fine, clean, and white.
 East of the city, the salt-crusted coastal plains, known as sabkha, give way to a north–south running line of dunes.
 Farther east, the dunes grow larger and are tinged red with iron oxide.

 The flat sandy desert gives way to the Western Hajar Mountains, which run alongside Dubai's border with Oman at Hatta.
-The Western Hajar chain has an arid, jagged and shattered landscape, whose mountains rise to about 1300 m in some places.
-Dubai has no natural river bodies or oases; however, Dubai does have a natural inlet, Dubai Creek, which has been dredged to make it deep enough for large vessels to pass through.
-Dubai also has multiple gorges and waterholes, which dot the base of the Western Al Hajar mountains.
-A vast sea of sand dunes covers much of southern Dubai and eventually leads into the desert known as The Empty Quarter.
-Seismically, Dubai is in a very stable zone—the nearest seismic fault line, the Zagros Fault, is 200 km from the UAE and is unlikely to have any seismic impact on Dubai.
-Experts also predict that the possibility of a tsunami in the region is minimal because the Persian Gulf waters are not deep enough to trigger a tsunami.
+The Western Hajar chain has an arid, jagged, and shattered landscape, whose mountains rise to about 1300 m in some places.
+Dubai has no natural river bodies or oases, but it does have a natural inlet, Dubai Creek, which has been dredged to make it deep enough for large vessels to pass through.
+Dubai also has multiple gorges and waterholes dotting the base of the Western Al Hajar mountains.
+A vast sea of dunes covers much of southern Dubai and leads into the desert known as The Empty Quarter.
+Seismically, Dubai is in a very stable zone—the nearest seismic fault line, the Zagros Fault, is 200 km from the UAE and unlikely to have any seismic impact on Dubai.
+Experts also say the probability of a tsunami in the region is minimal because the Persian Gulf waters are not deep enough to trigger one.